ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/binary-tree-traversal/lessons/002_binary_tree_structure.md

 ---
-title: Building Blocks: Binary Tree Structure
+title: "Building Blocks: Binary Tree Structure"
 ---
 # 🧩 Binary Tree Structure and Representation

 Before diving into traversal algorithms, let's understand how binary trees are represented in code and their fundamental structure.